feibro/JPBC-Computational-Cost-Experiment/README.md

-1.Use IntelliJ IDEA to import Java Pairing-Based Cryptography (JPBC) library
+1.Use IntelliJ IDEA Community Edition to import Java Pairing-Based Cryptography (JPBC) library

 2.Import the files